• Skip to primary navigation

 Assemble the benches

-Cover the MDF with peel and stick wallpaper.
+Cover the MDF with peel-and-stick wallpaper.

-I cover the MDF with brick style peel and stick wallpaper.
+I cover the MDF with brick-style peel and stick wallpaper.
 I used it because it matched the gray on the cubbies.
 You only need to cover the areas shown, like the back and the top part in the front near the cushions on the MDF and the ends of the cubbies.
 I also covered the sides of the storage bench to match the back.

 Tip: If the wallpaper starts to peel, use double-stick tape on the ends to keep it affixed to the MDF wood.

-If you want to just paint it, you can do that too.
+If you want to paint it, you can do that too.

-Lay the front cubby on a clean surface so that the back is up.
+Lay the front cubby on a clean surface so the back is up.
 Then, place the finished outside MDF boards on top.
 Ensure that one side of the MDF is overhanging about 1 foot or the other cubby's depth.
 It should be lined up with the bottom too.
 If you have a thick carpet, raise the MDF a little so it does not crack when you move the bench.
 Then, using the screws with washers, screw around the edges of the top back and sides of the bench to adhere the MDF to the back of the seating.
 Do this with the other one too.
-The MDF should hangover to cover the depth of the other bench when you make the corner.
+The MDF should hang over to cover the depth of the other bench when you make the corner.

 Tips: Be sure to stay straight with the screws, it will go through the bench wood if they are not straight.